 Westminster was the base for the exiled government and its spies, who gathered here to plot the overthrow of Hitler and his fascist allies.
 We’ll take you to the heart of this underground world when you visit the Churchill War Rooms.

 Left exactly as they were in 1945, with pots still on stoves, maps hung on walls, and beds made up and ready for Churchill and his ministers, these corridors offer a glimpse into this time.
 You’ll use the official audio guide to hear speeches by Churchill and personal testimonials from those who worked here.
 You’ll see original furnishings like the special sun lamps they used to ensure that they got enough Vitamin D, and the meeting rooms where D-Day was planned.

 You'll learn about the men and women who risked their lives to work here, transferring transatlantic calls to President Roosevelt and carefully plotting the routes of the Allied forces.
 Of course, the biggest character in this story is the Prime Minister, Winston Churchill.

 Using the fantastic interactive displays at the Churchill Museum – including video excerpts, original radio broadcasts, newspaper caricatures, and testimonials – your expert guide will teach you all about the man behind the overthrow of Hitler.
 Famous for his inspirational (and often irreverent) speeches, Churchill is a man whose words you won’t soon forget.

-With small groups of only 20 people or fewer, our Churchill War Rooms tours will be personal and unhurried, with a helpful guide that's easy to interact with.
+Intimate and exclusive, our Semi-Private guided tour is perfect for those who want a personal visit.
+With no more than 15 people per tour group our expert, English-speaking guide will tailor the experience to your unique interests.
 Travel back to another time in London’s history and get acquainted with the men and women who helped to shape, not just the course of the city, but the world as we know it today.